-Located in the Grande Vallée de la Marne, our vineyard of 10 hectares is mainly spread over 3 villages, Avenay Val d'Or, Mutigny and Bisseuil.
-All three are classified as Premier Cru.
+Located in the heart of the Grande Vallée de la Marne, our 10-hectare vineyard is mainly spread across three villages: Avenay-Val-d’Or, Mutigny, and Bisseuil, all classified as Premier Cru.

 Each village has its own terroir.
 Avenay Val d'Or is hilly and has Southeast to Southwest exposure.
 Its soils are silty, clayey, and deep in fragmented chalk.
 The result is Pinot viney.